afnmo/command-line/README.md

-# command-line
+# Argument Sum Program

-Simple command-line program in C that reads arguments and calculates their sum.
+This is a simple C program that demonstrates how to handle **command-line arguments**.
+It prints all the arguments passed to the program and calculates the sum of integers provided.